longturn/freeciv21/docs/Modding/Rulesets/nations.rst

   leaders, eg Henry IV (https://en.wikipedia.org/wiki/Henry_IV_of_France) and Napoléon Bonaparte (https://en.wikipedia.org/wiki/Napoleon), but not Jean Casimir-Perier (https://en.wikipedia.org/wiki/Jean_Casimir-Perier).
 * Special names for the ruler in certain governments, if applicable.
-For instance, when in Despotism the Egyptian leader is called *Pharaoh*.
+For instance, when in :government:`Despotism` the Egyptian leader is called *Pharaoh*.
 * A flag, preferably something official (if your nation does not have an official flag, think twice before including it).
 Wikipedia has many of those under free licenses.
 * A few nations that will be preferred by the server when there is a civil war.
 For instance, the